irisnet/irishub/docs/cli-client/tx/multisig.md

 Firstly, you must create a multisig account, please refer to [add](../keys/add.md)

-Create a multisig account with 3 sub-accounts，specify the minimum number of signatures，such as 2.
+Create a multisig account with 3 sub-accounts, specify the minimum number of signatures, such as 2.
 The tx could be broadcast only when the number of signatures is greater than or equal to 2.

 ```
 iriscli keys add <multi_account_keyname> --multisig-threshold=2 --multisig=<signer_keyname_1>,<signer_keyname_2>,<signer_keyname_3>...
 ```

 ::: tips
-<signer_keyname> could be the type of "local/offline/ledger"， but not "multi" type。
+<signer_keyname> could be the type of "local/offline/ledger", but not "multi" type.

 Offline account can be created by "iriscli keys add --pubkey".
 :::